kamelbelkadhi/deel-test/README.md

 # Documentation

--Question: How many hours this task took me to finish it
+- Question: How many hours this task took me to finish it
--Answer: Around 2 hours
+- Answer: Around 2 hours

 Main files:
 * docker-compose.yml